 5.2 The characteristics of these new models are representative of a different interpretation of development, focused on quality.
-They are endogenous processes emerging from the local society and based upon solidarity with the territory This allows for through cultural identity. differentiation and the creation of a brand associated with the territory and in that sense have no spatial limitation.
+They are endogenous processes emerging from the local society and based upon solidarity with the territory cultural identity.
+This allows for through differentiation and the creation of a brand associated with the territory and in that sense have no spatial limitation.
 Locality can be a town, a valley, a province a country, etc3..

 5.3 They are also managed from within the territory, with the participation of representatives of interest groups.
-Contrary to the system of mass production, the management of the development strategy cannot be placed in a single agent or group, even within the public sector, as the strategy emerges from the will of the entire society and must reflect their shared interests.
+Contrary to the system of mass production, the management of the local development strategy cannot be placed in a single agent or group, even within the public sector, as the strategy emerges from the will of the entire society and must reflect their shared interests.
 This furthers the need for local leadership to both optimize the resources of local development and maintain its existence through animation and social cohesion.
-This leadership can be executed by public institutions and other groups or associations, as long as the management of the strategy is sufficiently flexible to enhance land characteristic of highly developed economies during the 1940s-1960s.
-The idea of Fordism was to combine mass consumption with mass production to produce sustained economic growth and resources through creative innovative and actions4.
+This leadership can be executed by public institutions and other groups or associations, as long as the management of the strategy is sufficiently flexible to enhance land resources through creative and innovative